Work

 What we helped clarify

-- What operators, stakeholders, developers, and engineers each needed the redesign to protect
+- What operators, stakeholders, and engineers each needed protected

 - Which field usability constraints were non-negotiable

-- How three connected products should work together as one experience
+- How three connected products should work as one experience

 Have a challenge that does not fit neatly into one category?